lake4790k/CarND-Advanced-Lane-Lines/WRITEUP.md

 I adapted the windowed method from the class in the `FindLanes.process()` method in `Main.py` and also the simpler method that searched around the previous lane position in the `NextFindLanes.process()` method in `Main.py`.

+The window method starts with finding the base of the line by computing a histogram of the pixel intensities of the columns of the lower part of the image.
+A window is placed around the base and the non zero pixels get stored.
+Then it proceeds going up placing the fixed size window at the mean of the nonzero pixels in the previous window and stored the nonzero pixels and so on until the top of the image is reached.
+A second order curve is then fited on these non zero points which is considered to be the lane line.

+The `NextFindLanes` method is based on the previous result of the window method.
+The region around the previous curce is considered (+/- a margin) and the curve is fitted on the nonzero points in the region.

 ![alt text][image5]

 ![alt text][image5b]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The `Curvature.process()` method in `Main.py` computes the lane curvature in rads by averaging the the left and right line curvatures.
+The `Curvature.process()` method in `Main.py` computes the lane curvature in rads by averaging the left and right line curvatures.
 The values are calculated in meter space with the suggested pixel to m conversion method adjusted to the pixel area dimensions I choose.

 The `LaneOffset.process()` method in `Main.py` computes the car position in the lane by comparing the